-Male clients who at a minimum have completed short-term therapy and would like to experience long-term facilitated peer support as they continue their process of healing, balancing and rejuvenating their lives may choose to join an on-going monthly men’s psychotherapy group in Etobicoke.
+Men who would like to experience facilitated peer support as they journey toward healing and rejuvenating their lives may choose to join this on-going monthly men’s psychotherapy group in Etobicoke.

 Inquiries are welcome to learn more about the group, including the next date to join and what steps are involved.

 What is online therapy?

 Online therapy is a psychotherapy relationship established through the use of secure online videoconferencing tools.
 Online therapy allows those who may not be able to access psychotherapy or counselling services to receive treatment from the comfort of their own location, providing the same level of care that you would receive from an in-office appointment.